-WORDY: I am of the opinion that the aforementioned managers should be advised that they will be evaluated with regard to the utilization of responsive organizational software for the purpose of devising a responsive network of customers.
+WORDY: I am of the opinion that the aforementioned salespeople should be advised that they will be evaluated with regard to the utilization of responsive organizational software for the purpose of devising a dynamic network of customers.

-CONCISE: We should tell the managers that we will evaluate their use of flexible computerized databases to develop a customer network.
+CONCISE: Managers should tell the salespeople that sales staff will be evaluated on their use of flexible computerized databases to develop a customer network.